johannilsson/bakery/README.md

 ### Layouts

-Layouts is usually used to wrap pages in various way.
-Pages can define which layout it want to wrapped in by specifying a `layout` in the page frontmatter, if no layout is specified `default.html` is assumed.
+Layouts can be used to wrap pages in various way.
+A Page can define which layout it want to wrapped with if no layout is specified, `default.html` is assumed.

+To setup a Page with a alternative layout for a page we would use the layout keyword like this.

+    ---
+    title: A Page
+    layout: mylayout.html
+    mylist:
+      - name: item1
+      - name: item2
+    ---
+    # {{title}}

+    We can render mylist from the yaml frontmatter like this.

+    {{#mylist}}
+      * {{name}}
+    {{/mylist}}

-The most common is to define a layout that holds the common structure of the site.
+A common usage of layouts is to define a layout that holds the common structure of the site.
 A simple version of such a layout could look like this.

 	<!doctype html>
 	<html>